StockNews.com Initiates Coverage on Celsion (NASDAQ:CLSN)

-StockNews.com started coverage on shares of Celsion (NASDAQ:CLSN – Get Rating) in a research note issued to investors on Sunday.
+StockNews.com began coverage on shares of Celsion (NASDAQ:CLSN – Get Rating) in a report issued on Monday.
 The brokerage set a “hold” rating on the biotechnology company’s stock.

 Celsion Corp . is a clinical stage oncology drug company.
 It focuses on cancer treatments, including directed chemotherapies, DNA-mediated immunotherapy and RNA-based therapies.
 The firm engages in the research and development of pharmaceutical products for cancer treatments.
 Its portfolio includes deoxyribonucleic acid-mediated immunotherapy and ribonucleic acid-based therapies.